oracle-livelabs/oci/media-services/stream-your-video-using-oracle-cloud/05-python-java/python-java.md

     }</copy>
 ```

-4. Create Stream Packaging configuration to specify if the streams need encryption, length of the stream segment.
+4. Create Stream Packaging configuration to specify if the streams need encryption & length of the stream segment.

 ```
 <copy>// Create Streaming Package Configuration